Reward-Instruct: A Reward-Centric Approach to Fast Photo-Realistic Image Generation: : A Reward-Centric Approach to Image Generation

+The primary role of regularization is to constrain the generator’s distribution to the vicinity of the image manifold, thus avoiding reward hacking.
+In our formulation, the specific form of the $\theta$-regularization is dependent on the form of $p_0(\theta)$.
+Choosing Gaussian distribution will give rise to $l_2$ regularization.
+This is very similar to the KL penalty in RL to control the update to be not too large~\cite{ouyang2022training}. {The random noises introduced in the SGLD sampling algorithm also provide a regularization effect against reward hacking.
+Its effect is ablated in Appendix \ref{app:ablation}.}

+\spara{Diffusion distillation as regularization} More closely related to our generator parameterization, existing works such as RG-LCM~\cite{li2024reward} and DI++~\cite{luo2024diff} introduce reward maximization into diffusion distillation.
+These methods typically require training an additional score model for the distilled generator to ensure its closeness to the original model, which is memory and computation-intensive.
+Surprisingly, we found that the reward gradient dominates throughout the training process, turning diffusion distillation into a sort of costly regularization role (\cref{fig:dip_gradient}).
+Specifically, the RG-LCM and DI++ employ HPS v2.0~\cite{wu2023human} or Image Reward~\cite{xu2023imagereward} as the reward loss in their original approach, but we discovered that if the reward is set to HPS v2.1, it would cause the generators of RG-LCM and DI++ to collapse into undesirable distributions, as shown in \cref{fig:collapse}.

-As can be observed in \cref{fig:collapse}, naively maximizing the implicit reward by CFG does not work.
-After applying the proposed Weight regularization and Random $\eta$-sampling, we can generate images with reasonable quality.
-Built upon these regularization techniques, we found that our method integrated with HPS v2.1 can generate high-quality images, suffering less from artifacts compared to RG-LCM and DI++.
+Built upon the above formulation and regularization techniques, we found that our method integrated with HPS v2.1 can generate high-quality images, suffering less from artifacts compared to RG-LCM and DI++ (\cref{fig:one_by_one}), where each regularization effectively improves image quality.
 This indicates the importance of proper regularization in reward maximization.
 However, we found that optimization with a single explicit reward still suffers from the over-saturation issue.
-To address this, we suggest maximizing multiple explicit rewards (\cref{fig:one_by_one}).
+To address this, we suggest maximizing multiple explicit rewards.
+This indicates the importance of proper regularization in reward maximization.

-\subsection{Power of multiple rewards}
+\subsubsection{Power of Multiple Rewards}

+Thanks to a plethora of preference data and powerful RL methods, we have access to a diverse collection of learned reward models.
+Although learning from a zoo of pre-trained models has long been studied in various vision tasks \citep{wortsman2022model, dong2022zood, chen2023explore, du2023reduce}, utilizing multiple reward models is relatively underexplored.
+Denote $R_1(\bx), \ldots, R_m(\bx)$ as the reward functions, each with its own set of modes, some genuinely good and some corresponding to artifacts.
+Our assumption is that the good ones are associated with the ground truth, while the bad ones are random and not shared with other reward functions.
+Therefore, with a diverse collection of different reward functions focusing on different aspects of the data, images preferred by all of them tend to be good.

+Therefore, the goal of utilizing multiple rewards is to find common data modes that have high rewards from different perspectives.
+This design can effectively prevent the model from hacking each individual reward, therefore significantly stabilizing the training process.
+We can extend \eqref{eqn:reward_max} to be